The Ultimate Guide to Storytelling in Marketing & Business

 3. Decide what kind of story you’re telling.

-Your story should describe how you completed a successful action in the past and explain how readers might be able to create the same kind of change.
-Avoid excessive, exaggerated detail or changes in the subject so your audience can focus on the action or change that your story encourages.
+My story should describe how I completed a successful action in the past and how readers might be able to create the same kind of change.

-Talk about your genuine, humanizing struggles, failures, and wins.
+I often talk about my genuine, humanizing struggles, failures, and wins.
 Today’s consumer appreciates and connects to brands that market with authenticity.
-Your storytelling should reflect your authentic self.
+My storytelling should reflect my authentic self.

-Also, tell stories that convey your brand values, like causes you support and care for, whether directly or indirectly related to your brand.
-For example, you can share a case study about the impact of a fundraiser you created or explain the environmentally-conscious production process for your products.
+For example, I can share a case study about the impact of a fundraiser HubSpot has created or explain the environmentally conscious production process for our products.

 It’s an essential type of story to tell, as consumers care more than ever about what the brands they buy from stand for and whether their values align.
-They want to know about the causes you support and your commitments to bettering the world.
+They want to know about the causes we support and our commitment to bettering the world.

 If it seems like more of a niche type of story to share, it’s actually on the rise.
 In fact, 44% of marketers are already sharing this type of content, and it has the 5th highest ROI of any trend.

-Tell stories that move readers to discuss and share stories with others, stories where people might say, “Hey, me too.”
-Stories that foster this kind of community building inspire audiences to continue to come back to your business and develop connections with you and other people that are also impacted.
+I often tell stories that move readers to discuss and share stories with others, stories where people might say, “Hey, me too.”

-Educational content is anything that informs your audiences who are trying to solve problems, get an answer, or meet a need.
-They want help figuring out what to do, and your educational content will help them get there.
+Educational content informs my audiences who are trying to solve problems, get an answer, or meet a need.
+They want help figuring out what to do, and my educational content will help them get there.

 4. Establish your call-to-action.